flokk.

 Universal Studios Singapore

-Spend the morning at Southeast Asia's only Universal Studios, where younger kids gravitate toward the Far Far Away Shrek zone and tweens make a beeline for the Battlestar Galactica dueling roller coas
+Spend the morning at Southeast Asia's only Universal Studios, where younger kids gravitate toward the Far Far Away Shrek zone and tweens make a beeline for the Battlestar Galactica dueling roller coasters.
+Arrive at opening time to hit the biggest rides before midday queues form.

 kids_and_family